fimh2021/fimh2021.github.io/_pages/abstract_sub.md

 The conference proceedings will be published in Lecture Notes in Computer Science (LNCS) <img src="/assets/images/LNCS-Logo.jpg" width="100">

 The manuscript submission system can be accessed at [https://ocs.springer.com/ocs/home/FIMH2021](https://ocs.springer.com/ocs/home/FIMH2021).
-The submission system will be opened in November.
+The submission system is now open.

 Please read the information reported below before starting the submission of your manuscript.

-The manuscript submission deadline is **Friday, January 22, at 11:59pm EST**.
+The manuscript submission deadline is **Friday, January 22, at 11:59pm PST**.

 Initial submission <!--- must be anonymized and --> is limited to 8 pages including references.